The very simplest definition of delayed grief is grief that has been postponed.

 Unfortunately it won’t just go away.

-Something might trigger it – like the death of the family dog and Mom’s grief about Dad comes pouring out.
-She doesn’t understand why she is so upset about the dog when the dog’s death is just the opening of the carefully constructed dam and every emotion just starts pouring out.
+Something might trigger it – like the death of the family dog and all of the sudden Mom’s grief about Dad comes pouring out.
+She doesn’t understand why she is so upset about the dog.
+The dog’s death may just be the opening of the carefully constructed dam and every emotion just starts pouring out.

 Sometimes grief can be delayed long enough that when we do start to experience it, we can’t think back far enough to figure out where it’s coming from.
 This makes it difficult to work through the bereavement process.